Do you want more blog traffic? Here are five of the best WordPress plugins that will do the job

 Over the years I have tried so many social sharing plugins.
 Most of them slow down a site and are full of ads.
 Or worse, they ask for your email address, and once you are on their email list they bomb you with junk mail.

 But this one is lightweight and has no effect on load time at all.
 It works perfectly and best of all it is free of ads.

 I use it on three sites, and I have never had an issue with the free version. just drag and drop to select the social networks you want to use, and it is set.

-The premium version has a lot of extras including more sharing buttons, but I found I never used them, so it was a waste of money for me.
+The premium version has a lot of extras including more sharing buttons, but I don’t think I would use them.

 Revive Old Post